-As a young boy growing up in the rural South, I spent the majority of my summers exploring the hills and streams, of my grandparents’ farm in the foothills of northern Alabama.
+As a young boy growing up in the rural South, I spent the majority of my summers exploring the hills and streams, of my grandparent’s farm in the foothills of northern Alabama.
 Although my grandparents were poor by anyone’s standards, they enriched my life with many unique experiences, lessons, and folklore.
-They instilled within me an undying belief in God coupled with an immense love and respect for the land.
-They taught me that the land we live on, and care take of in this life, is like our mother – who gives us life and provides us with all the basic necessities.
+They instilled within me an undying belief in God coupled with immense love and respect for the land.
+They taught me that the land we live on, and care for in this life is like our mother – who gives us life and provides us with all the basic necessities.
 In exchange, we owe the land our perpetual care and devotion.

 According to my grandmother, southern folklore declares that as long as the oak tree flourishes, so would the crops in the nearby fields.
 The land would spring forth spontaneously with a hearty bounty year after year.
 As I grew, so did the oak tree in my grandmother’s yard.
 Under my grandmother’s watchful eye, the branches spread mightily as it grew, towering over their humble home.
 Year after year, her family and her farm would grow under the stalwart protection of her Cherishing Oak.

 When I bought this farm in Brooks County, Georgia, I named it “CheraOak” Plantation, after my grandmother’s Cherishing Oak and in dedication and recognition of her unyielding faith in God; adherence to the belief that hard work can overcome all obstacles; and in reverence to her enduring love for the land.